Building Knowledge-Grounded Dialogue Systems with Graph-Based Semantic Modeling: Conclusion

 \section{Conclusion}

-In this paper, we present a novel graph structure, $G^2$, which models the semantic structure of both dialogue context and knowledge documents to facilitate knowledge selection and integration for knowledge grounded dialogue.
-We also propose a $G^2AT$ model to enhance knowledge grounded response generation by fusing multimodal knowledge.
-Experiments on both response generation and factual consistency show that our model achieves state-of-the-art performance.
-Besides, the results in resource-limited situations show excellent generalization ability of our structure-aware model.
-Although many neural network models have achieved remarkable success in knowledge grounded dialogue, they still lack understanding of knowledge and semantic.
-As demonstrated by our and previous works, incorporating semantic structures as prior knowledge in deep neural networks is a straightforward and effective way to aid language generation.
+In this paper, we have introduced a novel graph structure, $G^2$, to model the semantic structure of both dialogue and knowledge.
+The structure is demonstrated to enhance knowledge selection and integration for knowledge-grounded dialogue generation.
+Our proposed $G^2AT$ model fuses multi-forms knowledge and outperforms the previous state-of-the-art methods in both response generation and factual consistency for knowledge-grounded dialogue generation.
+Our extensive results also demonstrate the excellent generalization ability and robustness of our structure-aware model.
+While neural network models have achieved remarkable success in knowledge-grounded dialogue generation, they still need an understanding of knowledge and semantics.
+Our approach and previous works demonstrate that incorporating semantic structures as prior knowledge in the deep neural network is a promising and effective way to aid language generation.
+Our work can inspire further research into incorporating external knowledge into dialogue systems to create more natural and reliable interactions between humans and machines.